Breeding in Alpacas Part 1

 Firstly, you should familiarise yourself with the following alpaca breeding terminology:

-• Hembra/Dam = female
+Hembra/Dam = female after her first cria

-• Macho/Sire/Stud = working male
+Macho/Sire/Stud = entire breeding male

 The minimum requirements for a female to go to the stud are that she must be at least 12 months old and have reached at least 65% of the weight of her mother.
-However, it is usually recommended that the female should be 18 months to 2 years of age before putting her to the stud, so she is fully grown.
+However, it is usually recommended that the female should be 18 months to 2 years of age before putting her to the stud, so she is pretty much fully grown.
 Studs are not usually effective until they are around 3 years old, when the penis has become fully detached from the prepuce (foreskin).
 However, this can sometimes occur sooner; therefore, young males should be separated from females when they reach 10 months of age to prevent accidental pregnancies.

 Selecting Studs